arleenlasleur/usci/README.md

 - working audio output on any OS (Windows, Debian, DOS etc)
 - ability to emit ultrasound (above 18 kHz).
 This may be overridden by altering input files for low-end audiocards.
 To prevent audio clicks, fronts and falls of carrier tone could be faded in/out.
 The files shipped come in PCM16LE-44100 wave, tone recorded is 18500 Hz.
-- reasonable jitter, not ruining mark signals front/back porch.
+- reasonable jitter, not ruining mark signals front/back edges.
 If your audio doesn't allow signal to pass through, try generating more long mark/space files.
 Longer chunks means more readability as well as lower speed.
 That's the effect of manchester code (it requires high stability of T and 2T periods).

 ## Tools used: